Quantum probability from temporal structure: Introduction

 (c) a \emph{composition} postulate - the state space of a composite system is the tensor product of the spaces of its subsystems.

 (d) a \emph{statistical} postulate - the probability of each measurement outcome is given by the Born measure.

 Explaining the appearance of a probabilistic element in postulate (d) is perhaps the main obstacle to understanding quantum theory \cite{feynman_concept_1951}.
 In $\psi$-ontic quantum theories, the universal wavefunction is in direct correspondence with physical reality \cite{pusey_reality_2012,colbeck_is_2012,ringbauer_measurements_2015}.
 There have been many attempts to derive and/or explain (d) from postulates (a-c) within a $\psi$-ontic framework \cite{deutsch_quantum_1999,zurek_environment-assisted_2003,zurek_probabilities_2005,wallace_emergent_2012,sebens_self-locating_2018} with no reference to the physical `collapse' of wavepackets, and thereby solve the hard part of the measurement problem.
 Some derive the Born measure by placing `rationality' constraints on the beliefs of observers \cite{deutsch_quantum_1999,wallace_emergent_2012}, but such theories have it backwards - rational beliefs do not determine regularities in nature.
 Rather, the structure of nature grounds measurement statistics, and therefore determines what it is rational to believe.
 Other derivations use symmetry arguments \cite{zurek_environment-assisted_2003,zurek_probabilities_2005,sebens_self-locating_2018}, but these rely on auxiliary formal assumptions and a separation of the quantum state into the system plus the environment.
+Also, these approaches are based upon vigorously-debated concepts of probability, rather than the ontology of the physical theory itself.
 A new perspective on the problem of probability in quantum mechanics is sorely needed.

 The concept of the probability of self-location avoids the need for randomness in quantum mechanics, and enables the assignment of probabilities to branches of the wavefunction without recourse to genuine randomness in nature \cite{vaidman_all_2016,sebens_self-locating_2018,vaidman_derivations_2020}.
 However, in the present work we go further: since the self-locating of an observer is carried out with respect to the wavefunction itself, the probability of being located in a region of the wavefunction should be literally equated with its relative proportion of the total wavefunction, and therefore grounded in physical ontology alone, i.e. \textit{the probability measure must therefore emerge from the internal structure of the wavefunction itself}.
 This invites a $\psi$-ontic explanation of the appearance of chance in quantum mechanics: an observer is localized to a region of the wavefunction consistent with experiment.
 The Born rule quantifies the relative amount of reality, or the ‘measure of existence’ of that region \cite{vaidman_schizophrenic_1998,mandolesi_quantum_2020,vaidman_derivations_2020}.